 Capital One Eno

-Capital One offers virtual credit cards through its online assistant, Eno.
-Capital One Eno is a browser extension available for Google Chrome, Microsoft Edge and Mozilla Firefox browsers.
+Capital One offers virtual credit cards through its online assistant, Eno, a web browser extension.

 After the extension is installed, you can use it to shop as usual.
 When you’re ready to check out, click on the browser extension button and generate a virtual credit card for use at that particular merchant.